khaeru/sdmx/doc/walkthrough.rst

 2. Investigate *what data is available*.
       Using :mod:`sdmx`, download the catalogue of data flows available from the data provider and select a data flow for further inspection.
 3. Understand *what form* the data comes in.
-      Using :mod:`sdmx`, download structure and metadata on the selected data flow and the data it contains, including the data structure definition, concepts, codelists and content constraints.
+      Using :mod:`sdmx`, download structure and metadata on the selected data flow and the data it contains, including the data structure definition, concepts, code lists and content constraints.
 4. Decide *what data is required*.
       Using :mod:`sdmx`, analyze the structural metadata, by directly inspecting objects or converting them to :mod:`pandas` types.
 5. Download the actual data.
       Using :mod:`sdmx`, specify the needed portions of the data from the data flow by constructing a selection ('key') of series and a period/time range.
       Then, retrieve the data using :meth:`Client.get`.
 6. Analyze or manipulate the data.
-      Convert to :mod:`pandas` types using :func:`pandasmdx.to_pandas` and use the result in further Python code and scripts.
+      Convert to :mod:`pandas` types using :func:`sdmx.to_pandas` and use the result in further Python code and scripts.

 Choose and connect to an SDMX web service